Wreake Valley Academy

 Wreake Valley Academy (formerly Wreake Valley Community College) is a co-educational secondary school with academy status in Syston, Leicestershire, England.
 The school is known locally just as 'Wreake' or 'Wreake Valley', which is the name of the geographical area.

+History

+Leicestershire was the first county to go completely comprehensive by 1970, largely due to Stewart Mason, the county director of education.

+It opened as Wreake Valley Upper School and Community College on Tuesday 31 August 1971.
+It was built on the former university farm of the University of Leicester.
+It was planned to take 1,440 children.

+Two months later, two school teachers married, languages teacher Patricia Longhurst and art teacher David Pierce.

+The catchment area was East Goscote, Gaddesby, East Queniborough, Rearsby, Syston and Thrussington.
+It was built with the Soar Valley College and another at Countesthorpe.

+It was officially opened by the Prime Minister, at 3pm on Wednesday 27 September 1972, with the Leicestershire Director of Education Mr A.N.
+Fairburn, and the chairman of the Leicestershire Education Committee, Peter Hill.

 The college

 Wreake Valley Academy is an 11-18 co-educational school in Syston, Leicestershire, England.
 Despite its ship-like appearance, the building was actually inspired by Ziggurats and is now a listed building.
 In April 2020 Tim Marston took over as Headteacher.